aboutcode-org/scancode-toolkit/src/licensedcode/README.rst

 The matching pipeline consist of:

-- we start with matching the whole query at once against hashes on the whole text looked up agains a mapping of hash to license rule.
-We exit if we have a match.
+- we start by matching the whole query at once against hashes on the whole text looked up in a mapping from hash to license rule.
+The process exits if a match is found.

 - then we match the whole query for exact matches using an automaton (Aho-Corasick).
-  We exit if we have a match.
+  The process exits if a match is found.

 - then each query run is processed in sequence:

   - the best potentially matching rules are found with two rounds of approximate "set" matching.
 This set matching uses a "bag of words" approach where the scanned text is transformed in a vector of integers based on the presence or absence of a word.
-It is compared against the index of vectors.
+It is then compared against the index of vectors.
 This is similar conceptually to a traditional inverted index search for information retrieval.
     The best matches are ranked using a resemblance and containment comparison.
 A second round is performed on the best matches using multisets which are set where the number of occurrence of each word is also taken into account.
 The best matches are ranked again using a resemblance and containment comparison and is more accurate than the previous set matching.

   - using the ranked potential candidate matches from the two previous rounds, we then perform a pair-wise local sequence alignment between these candidates and the query run.
 This sequence alignment is essentially an optimized diff working